katugtug/katugtug.github.io/4e/gm/session-tilmat.md

 AC 23; Fortitude 26, Reflex 21, Will 22
 Attacks vs AC are +15
 Attacks vs Others are +13
 Takes 3 actions a turn.
-Has 120 HP.
+Has 240 HP.

 At will: +15, 1d10 + 4.
 Ongoing 5 fire.
+Encounter power:

 Encounter: Mastery: recharge 5,6
 Use one of the players abilities.